alexandroid000/cv/NillesCV.md

 Research Interests:
-: Dynamics, control and design of mobile robots, with an emphasis on characterizing minimal sensing, power and computational requirements, and using physical compliance to increase robustness of underactuated robots.
+: Dynamics, control and design of mobile robots, with an emphasis on characterizing tasks and their minimal sensing, power and computational requirements, and using physical compliance to increase robustness of underactuated robots.

 EDUCATION
 =========